High blood pressureHypertension

 - Genes that cause abnormalities of the

 sympathetic nervous system.
-This is the part of the autonomic nervous system that controls heart rate, blood pressure, and the diameter of the blood vessels.
+This is the part of the autonomic nervous system that controls heart rate, heart contraction force, and the diameter of the blood vessels.

 Causes of Secondary Hypertension